 Grade repetition rates can be measured using the GHS by calculating the percentage of all children in a particular grade that were in the same grade in the previous year.
-Unfortunately, this information was not available in the 2020 GHS.
-As Figure 7 shows, repetition rates have typically been higher in secondary school than in primary school, peaking in grades 10 and 11 at almost 20%.
+Unfortunately, this information was not available in the 2019 and 2020 GHS.
+As Figure 6 shows, repetition rates have typically been higher in secondary school than in primary school, peaking in grades 10 and 11 at almost 20%.
 It is also worth noting that the repetition rates found in GHS data, are possibly underestimates, since DBE administrative datasets are suggestive of higher rates, especially in Grade 1.
 However, the GHS data has the advantage that we can measure repetition rates using the same methodology over a number of years.
-Figure 7 shows that grade repetition rates were remarkably similar in 2009-2011 and 2017-2019, almost a decade later.
-However, the percentage of children who were repeating a grade in 2022 was higher than in 2021 however much lower than in previous years before 2021.
-This is due to the restoration of much stricter grade promotion requirements after they were relaxed in response to the pandemic-related disruptions the 2020 school year.
-Figures 7-9 indicate that repetition rates tended to be higher in 2022 across all provinces compared to the levels in 2021 in secondary schools, the same trend can be observed for primary schools in all provinces except Northern Cape, Free State and Gauteng where the repetition rates are lower in 2022 compared to 2021.
+Figure 6 shows that grade repetition rates were remarkably similar in 2009-2011 and 2017-2019, almost a decade later.
+However, the percentage of children who were repeating a grade in 2021 was much lower than in previous years.
+This is due to the relaxing of grade promotion requirements in response to the massive pandemic-related disruptions to the 2020 school year.8 Figures 6-8 indicate that repetition rates tended to be lower in 2021 across all provinces, but there does appear to have been some variation in the way provinces managed grade repetition in 2021 (at the end of 2020).